surfinggo/kubectl-cf/README.md

   cf -         Switch to the previous kubeconfig
 ```

-This tool is designed to switch between kubeconfigs, if you want to switch between context within a single kubeconfig (
+This tool is designed to switch between kubeconfig files, if you want to switch between contexts within a single
-or multiple kubeconfigs), you should use https://github.com/ahmetb/kubectx instead.
+kubeconfig (or multiple kubeconfig files), you should use https://github.com/ahmetb/kubectx instead.

-### Installation
+## Installation

-#### Install Manually
+### Install Manually

 First, download tar file from the release page: https://github.com/spongeprojects/kubectl-cf/releases.